Nancy Qian: Research

 Another influential study shows that U.S. food aid is largely driven by U.S. objectives and can lead to more conflict in recipient countries.
 A well-cited finding using historical data (together with Nathan Nunn) is that the introduction of the potato within the Columbian exchange may have been responsible for at least a quarter of the population and urbanisation growth observed in the Old World between 1700 and 1900.
 A paper with Nathan Nunn and Sandra Sequeira shows that historical immigration to the United States increased productivity and innovation.
-Another paper shows that workers in low-income countries accumulate less skills on the job than workers in rich countries and this contributes to cross-country income differences.
+Another paper shows that workers in low-income countries accumulate fewer skills on the job than workers in rich countries and this contributes to cross-country income differences.

 Additionally, Qian has done extensive research on the Chinese economy.
 Qian has consulted for the World Bank, the Global Development Network and the China Development Bank.
-She is the co-organizer of the China NBER Workshop and an expert for VOX China.
-Her findings have been published in journals such as the American Economic Review, the Journal of Political Economy and the Review of Economic Studies, and featured in media outlets such as the New York Times, NPR and the Wall Street Journal.
+She is the co-director of the Global Poverty Research Lab, the founder of China Econ Lab, and co-organizer of the China NBER Workshop and an expert for VOX China.
+Her findings have been published in top academic journals such as the American Economic Review, the Journal of Political Economy and the Review of Economic Studies, and featured in media outlets such as the New York Times, NPR and the Wall Street Journal.

 As of October 2021, Qian belongs to the top 2% of economists ranked on IDEAS/RePEc.